BleekerLab/snakemake_rnaseq/README.md

 # Content of the github repository
 - `Snakefile`: a master file that contains the desired outputs and the rules to generate them from the input files.
+- `config/samples.tsv`:  a file containing information about the names, the paths and the conditions of the samples used as input for the pipeline. **This file has to be adapted to your sample names before running the pipeline**.
-- `config.yaml`: the configuration files making the Snakefile adaptable to any input files, genome and parameter for the rules.
+- `config/config.yaml`: the configuration files making the Snakefile adaptable to any input files, genome and parameter for the rules.
+- `config/refs/`: a folder containing
+  - a genomic reference in fasta format.
+The `S_lycopersicum_chromosomes.4.00.chrom1.fa` is placed for testing purposes.
+  - a GTF annotation file.
+The `ITAG4.0_gene_models.sub.gtf` for testing purposes.
-- `data/`: a folder containing samples.txt (sample descriptions) and subsetted paired-end fastq files used to test locally the pipeline.
+- `fastq/`: a folder containing subsetted paired-end fastq files used to test locally the pipeline.
 Generated using [Seqtk](https://github.com/lh3/seqtk):
 `seqtk sample -s100 {inputfile(can be gzipped)} 250000 > {output(always gunzipped)}`
 This folder should contain the `fastq` of the paired-end RNA-seq data, you want to run.
 - `envs/`: a folder containing the environments needed for the conda package manager.
 If run with the `--use-conda` command, Snakemake will install the necessary softwares and packages using the conda environment files.
-- `samples.tsv`:  a file containing information about the names, the paths and the conditions of the samples used as input for the pipeline. **This file has to be adapted to your sample names before running the pipeline**.
 - `Dockerfile`: a Docker file used to build the docker image that, once run using `docker run rnaseq:dockerfile Snakemake --cores N --use-conda` will trigger installation of the necessary softwares and run the Snakemake pipeline.